ABUNAYEM7/GiveNGrow-Client/README.md

 Copy code
 npm run dev
-Open the browser and go to "http://localhost:3000 to see the website".
+Open the browser and go to "http://localhost:3000".